-Asian cultures feed the desire of people to become whiter not because of racism, but because these people do not want to be perceived as poor.
-Skin color in Asia became synonymous with cultural capital as people are very willing to achieve lighter tones in their skin to climb the social steps and to be perceived as belonging to a superior social class.
+Asian cultures feed people’s desire to become whiter not because of racism, but because these people do not want to be perceived as poor.
+Skin color in Asia became synonymous with cultural capital.
+People are very willing to achieve lighter tones in their skin to climb the social steps and be perceived as belonging to a superior social class.

 Beauty is a social issue, a cultural issue, a political issue, an economic issue.
 I don’t think beauty ideals are a shallow thing to discuss.
 Promoting white skin is part of what beauty companies do to sell their products.
 They capitalize on our insecurities, selling the possibility of a better-looking, whiter us by using their products.
 We aspire not only to the luxurious lifestyles depicted in the ads but also to look that way.
 And both are unattainable for most of us.

 The stigma related to darker skin can mean getting to some lengths to remain pale.
-In the streets of Bangkok, it is not unusual to see Thais shading themselves with umbrellas or wearing long sleeves even during the hottest months of the year, in an attempt to avoid the sun’s tanning rays.
+In Bangkok’s streets, it is not unusual to see Thais shading themselves with umbrellas or wearing long sleeves even during the hottest months of the year, in an attempt to avoid the sun’s tanning rays.

 The idea of a white ideal is highly promoted in Asia, as everyone is highly focussed on whitening their skin.
 Chinese usually say that whitening is everything, as a person can cover all of one’s defective parts if he or she is white.
-Another motivator for skin whitening procedures in China are the job markets that favor professional women wanting to start their careers, as well as to attract a potential partner.
+Another motivator for skin whitening procedures in China is the job markets that favor professional women wanting to start their careers and attract a potential partner.